ShellShoccar-jpn/MQTTwrapper/README.md

             method just after calling the "connect()" method because the connection is not established yet.
 * <Function> unsubcscribe()
-    Usage : ret = obj.subcscribe(topicname);
+    Usage : ret = obj.subcscribe(topic);
-            - ret ........
+            - ret ....
 Boolean variable to receive whether success or failure.
-            - obj ........
+            - obj ....
 Variable stocking the object instance.
-            - topicname ..
+            - topic ..
 Topic name (string type) to subscribe.
     Return: Returns true when this method can call the wrapping "unsubscribe()" method.
 (However, it does not mean that it succeeded in getting the acknowledgment for the request) The cases this method returns false are:
             - When the connection is not established.
-            - When the "topicname" is omitted.
+            - When the "topic" is omitted.
-            - When the "topicname" is neither a string nor a number.
+            - When the "topic" is neither a string nor a number.
-            - When the "topicname" is empty.
+            - When the "topic" is empty.
     Desc. : Finish subscribing to the MQTT topic.
 And the callback function registerd by the "setReceiverCallback()" method
             will finish being called.
-            You have to specify the same topicname as when you set it by calling the "subscribe()" method.
+            You have to specify the same topic as when you set it by calling the "subscribe()" method.
 Otherwise, maybe you cannot stop the subscribing.
 * <Function> publish()
-    Usage : ret = obj.publish(topicname, message);
+    Usage : ret = obj.publish(topic, message, opt);
-            - ret ........
+            - ret ......
 Boolean variable to receive whether success or failure.
-            - obj ........
+            - obj ......
 Variable stocking the object instance.
-            - topicname ..
-Topic name (string type) to subscribe.
+            - topic ....
+Topic name (string type) to publish.
-            - message ....
+            - message ..
 Message body (string type) to publish.
+            - opt ......
+Option parameter object.
+You can contain the following properties.
+                           [qos]    : MQTT QoS.
+(Number type, 0, 1,
+                                      or 2.
+Default is 0)
+                           [retain] : MQTT Retain flag.
+(Boolean type, true or false.
+Default is false)
     Return: Returns true when this method can call the wrapping "publish()" method.
 (However, it does not mean that it succeeded in getting the acknowledgment for the request) The cases this method returns false are:
             - When the connection is not established.
-            - When the "topicname" is omitted.
+            - When the "topic" is omitted.
-            - When the "topicname" is neither a string nor a number.
+            - When the "topic" is neither a string nor a number.
-            - When the "topicname" is empty.
+            - When the "topic" is empty.
             - When the "message" is omitted.
             - When the "message" is neither a string nor a number.
     Desc. : Publish a message to the topic channel specified the